ksync/ksync/README.md

     ksync watch &
     ```

 1. Add the [demo app][demo-app] to your cluster.
 This is a simple python app made with flask.
-Because ksync simply moves files around, it would work for any kind of data you'd like to move between your local system and the cluster.
+Because ksync moves files around, it would work for any kind of data you'd like to move between your local system and the cluster.

     ```bash
     kubectl apply -f https://vapor-ware.github.io/ksync/example/app/app.yaml